-The Student Staff Liaison Committee provides a formal means of communication and discussion between Schools and its students.
-The committee consists of student representatives from each year in the school/institute together with appropriate representation from staff within the school/institute.
-It is designed to respond to the needs of students, as well as act as a forum for discussing programme and module developments.
-Staff-Student Liaison Committees meet regularly throughout the year.
+The Student Voice Committee provides a formal means of communication and discussion between the School of the Arts and its students.
+The committee consists of student representatives from each year in the School together with appropriate representation from staff.
+It is designed to respond to the needs of students, as well as act as a forum for discussing programme and module developments, and meets regularly throughout the year.